Blacks Beach in San Diego: 8 Things You May Not Know | La Jolla Beaches

 Black's Beach La Jolla

-Swimming here isn’t generally recommended.
+Swimming here isn’t generally recommended for inexperienced swimmers.

 Best beach nearby: La Jolla Shores